 |Population||# of returning individuals||Metric should ONLY be used for projects targeting increased survivorship of Chinook salmon with full monitoring programs.
 Usually this will be hatchery based.|

 |Captive breeding/ rearing/ rehab facilities||# individuals released||Metric should ONLY be used by hatchery programs to help calculate survivorship of Chinook salmon.|

-- Eligible applicants include non-profit 501(c) organizations, U.S. Federal government agencies, state government agencies, local governments, municipal governments, Tribal governments and organizations, educational institutions, and international organizations.
+- Eligible Entities: Eligible applicants include non-profit 501(c) organizations, state and federal government agencies, local governments, municipal governments, Indian tribes, educational institutions, and international organizations.

 Ineligible Uses of Grant Funds

 - Equipment: Applicants are encouraged to rent equipment where possible and cost-effective or use matching funds to make those purchases.
 NFWF acknowledges, however, that some projects may only be completed using NFWF funds to procure equipment.
 If this applies to your project, please contact the program staff listed in this RFP to discuss options.

 - Federal funds and matching contributions may not be used to procure or obtain equipment, services, or systems (including entering into or renewing a contract) that uses telecommunications equipment or services produced by Huawei Technologies Company or ZTE Corporation (or any subsidiary or affiliate of such entities) as a substantial or essential component, or as critical technology of any system.
 Refer to Public Law 115-232, section 889 for additional information.
 NFWF funds and matching contributions may not be used to support political advocacy, fundraising, lobbying, litigation, terrorist activities or Foreign Corrupt Practices Act violations.